LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

-The main thing to notice here are that the columns sum to 1, as the numbers represent the fraction of cars moving from one town to another and you can't have that 70% stay and 70% transfer[^4].
+The main thing to notice here is that the columns sum to 1, as the numbers represent the fraction of cars moving from one town to another, and you can't have that 70% stay and 70% transfer[^4].
 This also allows us to have a probabilistic interpretation of our results.
-So, presuming that the day the renter returned their car is "Day 0" then Day 1 can be expressed
+So, presuming that the day the renter returned their car is "Day 0," then Day 1 can be expressed

-[^4]: Cars can't be in two places at once presuming they're in one piece and we're not doing quantum mechanics here.
+[^4]: Cars can't be in two places at once, presuming they're in one piece and we're not doing quantum mechanics here.

 $$
 \begin{align}